ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e now to the remarks of another speaker, who
+now to the remarks of another speaker, who
 has given us a notice, very properly, of two tilings
 which were carried from the new world to the old.
 I join him heartily, with a limitation in one of